crosstherubicon/atlastherobot/index.md

 ## _ATLAS_ the robot

+An engineering and creation of an Atlas the robot in three phases:

+Phase 1: Preliminary design and engineering and .stl file layout.
+Soldering as well as 3D model blueprints.
+Phase 2: Rapid prototype and testing hardware
+Phase 3: Controls and autmation layouts, testing and implementing software.
+Phase 4: Beta testing, confirmation and validation of systems and controls.
+Phase 5: Deployment and presentation, tentatively scheulded for Nov 10, 2020.

+### Current stage of development: Phase 1

-A land rover robot with capability of navigating on a Eucledean surface and interact with objects via embedeed micro processors.
+A mini land rover robot with capability of navigating on a Eucledean surface and interacting with objects via embedeed microcontroller for locomotion and microprocessor for analytics.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.